Customer Satisfaction Survey

 If you haven’t yet taken advantage our Evolution product range you can use this version of Connect portal to access our other products and services.
 If you’d like to upgrade to our Evolution range and start making the most of our Ultimate Proposition speak to your Account Manager today.

-If you’ve been activated for our Evolution product range including Innovate, Inspire and Infinity; and all of our other products and services, you can access them via our updated Evolution Connect portal.
+If you’ve been activated for our Evolution product range including Innovate and Inspire; and all of our other products and services, you can access them via our updated Evolution Connect portal.

 Frequently Asked Questions

-We have also provided some frequently asked questions which can be viewed by clicking the link below to further assist with any queries you may have.
-We will keep these updated over the coming weeks.
+We have provided some frequently asked questions which can be viewed below to further assist with any queries you may have.
+If you have any further queries please contact your HomeLet Account Manager.

 My tenant has contacted me to offer a payment plan with a reduced amount of rent for a period of time.
 An agreement is made with the landlord that the debt is to be re-paid over 6 months following the reduced rent period.
 Should I make a claim on my Rent Guarantee policy?